-Other areas of the brain that are affected by mindful meditation are the mid-cingulate cortex and the orbitol frontal cortex, which are involved with our self regulation and our emotional regulation.
-This can help us to manage emotions and behaviors
+Other areas of the brain that are affected by mindful meditation are the mid-cingulate cortex and the orbital frontal cortex, which are involved with our self-regulation and our emotional regulation.
+This can help us to manage emotions and behaviours

-Research has also proven that mindful meditation increases activity in the frontal cortex, which controls impulse.
-By practicing mindfulness we can pause and reflect, rather than making impulsive decisions or needing instant gratification.
+Research has also proven that mindful meditation increases activity in the frontal cortex, which controls impulses.
+By practising mindfulness we can pause and reflect, rather than making impulsive decisions or needing instant gratification.

 More long term mindfulness practices have been shown to reduce grey matter in the amygdala, which decreases anxiousness.
 A decrease in anxiousness provides a sense of ease and rational thought.

-It can help to decrease anxious thoughts patterns that can be a contributing factor in turning to substances .
+It can help to decrease anxious thought patterns that can be a contributing factor in turning to substances.

 The insula is also affected by mindful meditation.
 This area of the brain is said to affect how we perceive our physical body sensations.
 This can help us become more aware of the body and how it feels, as well as what our true needs are

 The hippocampus is affected by mindfulness practices as well.
 Ongoing mindful meditation contributes to new neurons being developed in this area of the brain.
 Overall cognitive functioning can become enhanced due to this

 Mindfulness in addiction recovery can help overcome cravings

 When learning to be mindful in recovery, it can become easier to separate thoughts from cravings.
 Building the mindfulness muscle can teach us how to become aware of the compulsion and the discomfort.
 Instead of automatically engaging in addictive behaviour, we have an opportunity to look at the discomfort and urge inside, and to separate it from becoming an action.